balins/sorting-comparator/README.md

 `python run.py [max_sample_size] [interval] [mode (lin, poly, exp)]`

-as you see all of the arguments are optional and default values are:
+as you can see, all of the arguments are optional and their default values are:
-- max_sample_size = 1000
+- max_sample_size = 10500
-- interval = 10
+- interval = 750
 - mode = lin

-sorting algorithms used by default are bubble sort, insertion sort and quicksort
+sorting algorithms used by default are bubble sort, selection sort, insertion sort, merge sort and quicksort

 defaults can be changed in `defaults.py` module

 ## usage in external modules
-create `SortingTester` instance (all parameters are optional and can be replaced by defaults if not provided)
+create `SortingTester` instance (all parameters are optional and will be replaced by defaults if not provided)

 then just call its run() and/or other methods